RaulPPelaez/UAMMD/README.md

 **Measurables**

-A Measurable is any computation that has to be performed between steps of the simulation, it can be any magnitud that is calculated from the simulation state (positions, forces..).
+A Measurable is any computation that has to be performed between steps of the simulation, it can be any magnitude that is calculated from the simulation state (positions, forces..).
 A measurable can compute the energy, the radial function distribution or any arbitrary computation that does not change the simulation state.

 ----------------

 These objects are abstract classes that can be derived to create all kinds of functionality and add new physics.
-Just create a new class that inherits Interactor or Integrator and override the virtual methods with the new functionality.
+Just create a new class that inherits Interactor, Integrator or Measurable and override the virtual methods with the new functionality.

 Finally there is a Driver that puts them all together and controls the flow of the simulation.

+The simulation construction is performed in Driver/SimulationConfig.cpp.
+Where the integrator, interactors and measurables are created and the initial conditions and parameters are set.

 #Currently Implemented